Chris Logan Shares From the Heart

 Pray that we continue to serve with the strength God supplies, sharing His heart for those He loves!

 Love what God is doing through Chris and the congregation at Crosslife?
-You can support them in the following ways:

-Check out their newest updates on Facebook.
+Check out their most recent updates on Facebook.